alexfigliolia/react-galena/README.md

 }
 ```

-#### Stateful Actions that can be used inside and outside React!
+#### Stateful Actions that can be used inside and outside of React!
 For maximum code-reuse, you may choose to compose generic actions for your state instances.
-This architectural pattern can create a more Redux-like development experience, without requiring you to manage any reducers.
+This architectural pattern can create a more Redux-like development experience - but without requiring you to manage any reducers.

 ```typescript
 // NavigationMutations.ts